dedsec1121fk/DedSec/README.md

 > **CRITICAL NOTICE:** The following scripts are included for **educational and defensive purposes ONLY**.
 Their function is to demonstrate how common attacks work, so you can learn to recognize and protect yourself against them.
 They should only be used in a controlled environment, **on your own devices and accounts**, for self-testing.

-The toolkit includes the following main features:
+The toolkit includes the following main features (descriptions are based *only* on `index.html`):

-* **Fox Chat**: A secure, **end-to-end encrypted chat** application.
+* **Fox Chat**: An **end-to-end encrypted chat** application for secure communication.
 Features include text messaging, voice notes, file sharing (up to **25MB**), live camera capture, and **peer-to-peer video calls**.
 Files shared in the chat can be downloaded directly from the chat interface by the participants.
 * **DedSec Database**: A **self-hosted, web-based file storage server** that allows you to upload, download, and manage files through a local or online link.
-All uploaded files are stored in a `Database` folder created in the script's directory.
+All uploaded files are stored in a **`Database`** folder created in the script's directory.
 * **Radio**: An **offline music player** that allows you to download music "stations" from the official DedSec repository and play them locally.
-All downloaded music is saved to the `~/DedSec-Radio` folder in your Termux home directory.
+All downloaded music is saved to the **`~/DedSec-Radio`** folder in your Termux home directory.
 * **OSINTDS**: A comprehensive tool for **Open Source Intelligence (OSINT)** gathering and web reconnaissance.
 It performs scans for **WHOIS** and **DNS records**, **open ports**, **subdomains**, and **directories**, and checks for common vulnerabilities like **SQLi** and **XSS**.
 It also includes an interactive **HTML Inspector** to download a full copy of a website for offline analysis.
+All reports and downloaded websites are saved in a dedicated folder inside **`[Your Downloads]/OSINTDS/`**.
 * **Phishing Demonstrations**: Modules that demonstrate how a malicious webpage can trick a user into giving away access to their device's camera, microphone, and location, **or into entering personal details and card information**.
+These scripts are for testing on your own devices to understand the importance of verifying links before clicking them.
 For your self-tests, any demonstration credentials or data you enter are saved locally into appropriately named folders inside your phone's main **Downloads** folder for you to review.
-* **SocialBrute**: A script designed to demonstrate the weakness of simple or reused passwords.
-It shows how automated attacks work, highlighting the critical importance of using strong, unique passwords to protect against brute-force attempts.
+* **URL Masker**: An educational tool to demonstrate how links can be disguised.
+It helps you learn to identify potentially malicious URLs by showing how a seemingly innocent link can redirect to a different destination.
+* **Android App Launcher**: A utility to manage installed applications on your Android device.
+You can use it to quickly launch, kill/stop, or get detailed package information about any installed app.

 ---